crawl/crawl/crawl-ref/docs/crawl_manual.rst

 o
   Auto-explore.
 Setting the option explore_greedy to true makes auto-explore run to interesting items (those that get picked up automatically) or piles (checking the contents).
-Autoexploration will open doors on its own unless you set travel_open_doors to avoid or approach.
+Autoexploration will open doors on its own except if you set travel_open_doors to false.

 G or Ctrl-G
   Interlevel travel (to arbitrary dungeon levels or waypoints).
 Remembers old